top of page

 Oklahoma State Capitol - Map

 I reached the Oklahoma State Capitol around 1:30 PM.
 Since it was Sunday, the building was closed to visitors, so I only got to see the outside.
-The grounds were tranquil, with just a security guard on duty, which gave me plenty of space to walk around and take photos.
+The grounds were tranquil, with only a security guard on duty, giving me plenty of space to walk around and take photos.

-The Capitol building itself is impressive, with its white limestone façade and central dome, which was only added in 2002, even though the building dates back to 1917.
+The Capitol building itself is impressive, featuring a white limestone façade and a central dome added in 2002, even though the building dates back to 1917.
 A statue called The Guardian stands atop the dome, representing a Native American warrior and serving as a powerful symbol of the state’s heritage.

 Saint Joseph Old Cathedral - Map